Thou shalt not steal; an empty feat,

 In the case of ordinary laws, I do not know if there is anyone who would seriously advocate adopting such an absurd course of delegislation.
 And yet, this is precisely what Gullible Greenspan the Greenhorn and all the other advocates of deregulation are saying in the case of economic crimes, mistakes, and improprieties.
 Although the great majority of people do indeed refrain from committing crimes such as murder, rape, theft, and assault, both because they find them repellent and also because they are solicitous to preserve their reputations, there are clearly some individuals who are not dissuaded from committing these and other crimes by the overriding concern to preserve their unsullied reputations, which, according to Alan Greenspan, is the sole protection that we need to protect ourselves from the criminal intentions of bad people.

 But if the punishment of these and other crimes were removed following a wave of delegislation, then both of these salutary effects would be lost.
 In other words, criminals would be free to commit more of the same crimes, not to mention other crimes, and their examples would embolden others to copy them.
-As certain crimes become more and more common, the moral disapprobation attached to committing them would diminish and quite possibly disappear, so that this important societal restraint against committing them would be weakened.
+As certain crimes become more and more common, the moral disapprobation attached to committing them would diminish and quite possibly disappear, so that this important societal restraint against committing crimes would be weakened.
 When many people commit a bad action, even if it is murder, theft, or rape, then more and more people will feel little or no guilt in doing the same thing.
 This phenomenon is observable in wartime, when soldiers, many of whom may never have killed anyone before, can usually kill others without being overwhelmed by guilt because they see their fellow soldiers doing the same thing.
 This is also true of the young, who are more likely to be corrupted by bad examples: if they see or hear of others doing bad things with impunity, then they are more likely to imitate them.

-Similarly, in sports, the desire to excel and do better than one’s adversaries can motivate one to cheat and violate the rules.
+Similarly, in sports, the desire to excel and do better than one’s adversaries can motivate some athletes to cheat and violate the rules.
 Many are the athletes who have taken performance-enhancing drugs, adulterated their equipment, used banned substances, or done other things to gain an illegal advantage over their rivals.
 Without regular testing, monitoring, and punishment, such practices would become much more common.
 But according to Greenspan and company, such regulations and punishments are not needed in sports because the athletes’ overriding concern to preserve their reputation is sufficient to dissuade them from ever employing such illicit stratagems.
 Those who follow sports know that such naive optimism is not at all justified in the case of athletes.
 And yet, the same human motivations that exist in sports also exist in the economic realm, since today many professional athletes are able to earn large amounts of money.
-Moreover, in both sports and business, the desire to win at all costs can override all other considerations.
+Moreover, in both sports and business, the strong desire to win or succeed can override all other considerations.

 Without regulations and punishment, bad behaviours are sometimes adopted gradually, as those who commit them become emboldened to repeat or magnify their crimes.
 A person who steals a small amount and gets away with it may then be emboldened and proceed to steal a larger amount.
 This phenomenon was visible in the events that led up to the financial crisis in 2008, as some employees of investment companies essentially stole money from their clients in order to enrich themselves, or they were completely indifferent to their clients’ financial well-being, so long as they continued to earn large salaries and bonuses.
-Because they were not punished, they became more and more emboldened, and so they increased the scope of their financial crimes, irregularities, and bad practices, all the while feeling no guilt at what they were doing because many others in their company or industry were doing the same thing.
-The deregulation of the financial sector, which was due in no small part to the actions, or rather the inactions, of deregulation dummies like Alan Greenscam during his tenure as Chairman of the U.S. Federal Reserve Bank, led to dishonest and unscrupulous practices among financial executives and their employees that became widespread precisely because they were not punished.
+Because they were not punished, they became more and more emboldened, and so they increased the scope of their financial crimes, irregularities, and bad practices, all the while feeling no guilt at what they were doing because they knew that many others in their company or industry were doing the same thing.
+The deregulation of the financial sector, which was due in no small part to the actions, or rather the inactions, of deregulation dummies like Alan Greenscam during his tenure as Chairman of the U.S. Federal Reserve Bank, led to dishonest and unscrupulous practices among financial executives and their employees that became widespread precisely because they were neither regulated nor punished.

 In all of these cases, whether we consider ordinary or economic crimes, the fact that human beings are selfish explains much better the culprits’ motivations and behaviour than any notions about their supposed rationality, as economists naively assume about people’s behaviour.
 The financial executives and employees experienced their pleasure, satisfaction, and sense of accomplishment when they made large amounts of money by stealing from their clients, or by selling worthless or high-risk financial instruments that led to the 2008 financial crisis, but they did not experience the shock, anxiety, anger, dismay, and other emotions that were experienced by the clients they had cheated and deceived.

-There is another similarity with ordinary crimes which we have not yet considered: most criminals do not believe they will get caught and be punished for the crimes they commit.
+There is another similarity with ordinary crimes that we have not yet considered: most criminals do not believe they will get caught and be punished for the crimes they commit.
 Similarly, there exist dishonest owners or employees who do not believe they will be caught and suffer a loss of, or reduction in, their reputation as a result.
 And if there are no government inspectors to make sure that companies are following the laws and regulations that have been adopted to protect consumers, then how are the consumers to find out that companies are violating these regulations?

 Restaurants are subjected to regular inspections by health inspectors to ensure that they maintain minimum sanitary and other health-related practices – to keep their premises clean, not to use food products that are harmful or have spoiled, to ensure that their employees practice good hygiene and proper food-handling techniques, and other measures.
 If there were no government inspectors, the only way that customers could find out that a restaurant was not following the rules is if either an employee alerted the public or someone became sick after eating there.
 But an employee that followed this course would run the risk of being fired, which means that employees have an incentive not to inform the public or authorities.
 Again, the purpose of such rules and their regular enforcement is to prevent people from becoming sick or possibly dying.

 Let us consider the very simple equation for profits: Profits = Revenue – Costs.
 As we can see, there are only two ways that an individual or company can increase its profits: either by increasing its revenue or by decreasing its costs.
-In both cases, there are, for some individuals, numerous tempting ways to increase revenue or decrease costs through shady, illegal, unscrupulous, dishonest, exploitative, or other undesirable means.
+In both cases, there are, for some individuals, numerous tempting ways to increase revenue or decrease costs through shady, illegal, unscrupulous, dishonest, exploitative, harmful, or other undesirable means.
 Only an extremely naive person would suppose that these means have never been – or never will be – employed.
 In the past, for example, before strict food and health regulations were adopted, the adulteration of food products was a common practice.

 In the mid-1800s the Society for the Diffusion of Useful Knowledge, publishers of educational pamphlets for the working class, tested 215 beers and found chemical adjuncts in more than half.